 Teacher / Professor

-This is an unexpendable profession and I’m certain we’ve all met at least one teacher in our lifetime.
-It is also a career that might not come to your mind while thinking about public speaking careers.
-But truth be told, teaching and public speaking cannot be separated, they’re like two peas in a pod.
-Teachers are those who take on the responsibility of imparting knowledge to future generations.
+This is an unexpendable profession, and I’m certain we’ve all met at least one teacher in our lifetime.
+It is also a career that might not come to your mind while considering public speaking careers.
+But truth be told, teaching and public speaking cannot be separated; they’re like two peas in a pod.
+Teachers take on the responsibility of imparting knowledge to future generations.
 It’s a job that requires a lot of public speaking because, without effective communication, teaching is not as effective.
 Being a teacher requires you to be able to express your ideas and concepts clearly to your students with confidence.

 Lawyer

-Our list would be incomplete without a lawyer because if they don’t speak up and speak up well when needed, someone can literally end up behind bars.
+Our list would be incomplete without a lawyer because if they don’t speak up and speak up well when needed, someone can end up behind bars.
 Being a lawyer requires you to be articulate and eloquent with your words, often in front of a tough crowd to please.
-As a lawyer, you have to speak on behalf of those who can’t speak for themselves.
-As a speaker, you will be able to make your mark in the lives of people who are victims of faulty law.
-Your research and expertise matter, but in the end, it comes down to whether you can steer the judgement in the right direction with your words.
+As a lawyer, you have to speak for those who can’t speak for themselves.
+As a speaker, you will be able to make your mark in the lives of victims of faulty law.
+Your research and expertise matter, but ultimately, it comes down to whether you can steer the judgement in the right direction with your words.

 Motivational Speaker